PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### unverified-username
 - **default**: default
 - **description**: Message that shows when a player is kicked for having an unverified username (user is in offline-mode).
 Setting as "default" displays the default message "Failed to verify username!"

+#### sleep-skipping-night
+- **default**: default
+- **description**: The actionbar message that appears when the night has been skipped.
+Set to "default" to let the client's use their own translatable components.
+Set to an empty string to disable it.

+#### sleeping-players-percent
+- **default**: default
+- **description**: The actionbar message that appears when a player is asleep.
+Set to "default" to let the clients use their own translatable components.
+Set to an empty string to disable it.
+Available placeholders: `<count>` - the current amount of players sleeping, `<total>` - the total amount of players needed to sleep

 ### blocks